 The intent of the LA County Mass Medical Care Model is to plan for a medical surge (when demand for care exceeds available resources) caused by a pandemic or other sustained community-wide communicable disease outbreak.
 However, in recognizing that a Mass Medical Care Model should be "all hazards" this framework identifies key operational steps and coordinated strategies for health facilities to meet the care needs of the community during a medical surge related to any disaster.
-The top three hazards identified for LA County are earthquakes, wildland/urban interface fires and pandemic influenza.
-In any of these catastrophic events, SNFs in LA County may be asked to participate in the management of medical surge.
+The top three hazards identified for Los Angeles county are earthquakes, wildland fires and the urban interface, and pandemic influenza.
+In any of these catastrophic events, SNFs in LA county may be asked to participate in the management of medical surge.